Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - support for encrypted boot volumes
 - get instance info, e.g. public ip `curl http://169.254.169.254/latest/meta-data/`

+> To view all categories of instance metadata from within a running instance, use the following URI: http://169.254.169.254/latest/meta-data/

 ### Security Group
 - stateful

 ### EBS